Jobs: United Kingdom

 Salary Range:

-Would you like the opportunity to be play a key role in the delivery of Occupational Therapy provision within the School of Nursing & Allied Health at Birmingham Newman University?
+The School of Nursing and Allied Health has a number of new academic posts as the school grows and expands its provision of Nursing and Allied Health programmes.
+Would you like the opportunity to play a key role in the planning and delivery of nursing provision within the School of Nursing & Allied Health at Birmingham Newman University?
 Do you want to become part of a team with a clear commitment to outstanding education and support for our students and each other?
-If so, we are seeking an experienced Occupational Therapist who is student focussed, approachable and willing to contribute to the development of Birmingham Newman University portfolio and vision of Allied Health and Nursing programmes.
-Candidates should have an up-to-date knowledge of occupational therapy education and a commitment to creating an inclusive environment where diversity is celebrated, and everyone is afforded equality of opportunity.
+If so, we are seeking adult field nurse academics and or experienced clinicians who are student focussed, approachable and willing to contribute to the development of Birmingham Newman University portfolio and vision of Nursing and Allied Health programmes.
+Candidates should have up-to-date knowledge of adult field nurse education and a commitment to creating an inclusive environment where diversity is celebrated, and everyone is afforded equality of opportunity.
 Applicants will also need to demonstrate that they have either a recognised teaching qualification or HEA fellowship or a willingness to work towards this.
-Applicants will need to hold current HCPC registration and be committed to maintaining this.
+Applicants will need to hold current NMC registration and be committed to maintaining this.
 The benefits of working in the School of Nursing & Allied Health at Newman University include:

 • Smaller cohort sizes

 Informal enquiries about this opportunity are very welcome.
-Please contact Dr Annabel Masson, Head of Subject, Allied Health a.masson@staff.newman.ac.uk to discuss the role further.
-Please note that previous applicants need not apply for this position.
-An application form and further details about this role are available from: newman.ac.uk/jobs or alternatively please e-mail: recruitment@newman.ac.uk Previous applicants need not apply.
-Closing date for applications: 14 December 2023 Interview date to be confirmed Birmingham Newman University offers a wide range of staff benefits including 35 days annual leave entitlement plus bank holidays (pro rata for part time posts), pension scheme, chaplaincy and spiritual care, library services, free on-site parking, discounted travel scheme, cycle to work scheme, employee assistance programme, occupational health and counselling services and staff development opportunities.
+Please contact Kevin Crimmons, Head of Subject Adult Nursing k.crimmons@staff.newman.ac.uk or Ronnie Meechan, Head of School (Associate Dean) Nursing & Allied Health r.meechan@staff.newman.ac.uk to discuss the role further.
+An application form and further details about this role are available from: newman.ac.uk/jobs or alternatively please e-mail: recruitment@newman.ac.uk Closing date for applications: 13th May 2024 Interviews will take place on: 11th June 2024 Birmingham Newman University offers a wide range of staff benefits including 35 days annual leave entitlement plus bank holidays (pro rata for part time posts), pension scheme, chaplaincy and spiritual care, library services, free on-site parking, discounted travel scheme, cycle to work scheme, employee assistance programme, occupational health and counselling services and staff development opportunities.
 Further details of the full range of staff benefits available can be found on our website: https://www.newman.ac.uk/knowledge-base/staff-benefits/ or please contact the Human Resources Department.
 Birmingham Newman University is an Equal Opportunity Employer Birmingham Newman University is located on Genners Lane, Bartley Green, Birmingham, West Midlands, B32 3NT.

 Opening Date: